-I’m now spending a few days in charge here while Stephen gets on with some tricky painting plus puts the finishing touches to a DVD we’ve been working on.
+I’m now spending a few days in charge here while Stephen gets on with some particularly difficult painting plus puts the finishing touches to a documentary we’ve made.

-And – rather than having a fixed idea of the effect you definitely want to achieve (as is the case with water) – you can push the oil paint here and there, and reflect on what looks best, changing it as you see fit.
+And – rather than having a fixed idea of the effect you definitely want to achieve (as is the case with water) – you have the time to push the oil paint here and there, and reflect on what looks best, changing it as you see fit.

-So here – and over the coming days! – are some key points about working with oil on top of unfired water-based paint.
+So here are some key points about working with oil on top of unfired water-based paint.

 If you’re already a “convert”, these tips will come as a handy reminder.

 And if you’re new to oil, they’ll show you its amazing potential.

 So I’ll start off with 5 tips today, then we’ll continue the series the day-after-tomorrow (Wednesday) and see how we get on.

 But even the approach we encourage you to learn – painting layer upon layer of water-based paint and just one firing in the kiln – well, even this approach has its limits.

 - There comes a point when, even though you’d like to paint some more, you know it would harm the unfired paint beneath.

 - Or it’d just be too plain risky …